gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - SonarRunnerExtension.sonarProperties
 - Move native plugin suite to new mechanism
 - Move publishing plugin suite to new mechanism
+- `CollectionBuilder` is not part of public API

 ## Tasks